 It is important to note that the process of obtaining a permit is subject to availability and it’s best to book well in advance to secure your permit.
-With Trek Africa Tours, you can be sure that the process will be handled efficiently and professionally.
+With Trek Africa Expeditions, you can be sure that the process will be handled efficiently and professionally.

 Uganda offers a wide range of activities for visitors to enjoy, in addition to gorilla trekking.
 One popular option is chimpanzee tracking in the lush Kibale Forest National Park, known as the world capital for primates with over 13 different species.

 For those who wish to track chimpanzees in different settings, there are other destinations to consider such as Kyambura Gorge in Queen Elizabeth National Park, Kalinzu Eco Forest and Budongo Forest in Murchison Falls National Park, each of which offers a unique and unparalleled experience.